Deploying the on-premises gateway in an on-premises Kubernetes or OpenShift cluster

 "useHttpsImsUrl": "false"

-- Deploy the on-premises gateway with authentication enabled:
+- Deploy the on-premises gateway for which authentication will be enabled:

 - Navigate to the /<IIGateway_INSTALL_DIR>/hii/scripts directory.